Blatko1/msdfont/docs/algorithm.md

 - ***Overlap Correction***
 - **Convert distance fields to image data**

-### Parsing shape's instructions && Checking for intersections and storing intersection data
+### `Parsing shape's instructions` && `Checking for intersections and storing intersection data`
+---

 The glyph shape instructions are parsed and stored in memory for later use in the first part of the algorithm. *Glyph's shape* is constructed from **multiple segments** (*lines*, *quadratic Bezier curves*, *cubic Bezier curves*), which are grouped into closed **contours**.

+After the parsing, tests for finding intersections are run and the results are stored.
+In particular, for the shape, each contour is tested against another contour to find intersection points

 Instructions for glyph's shape are: